Frequently Asked Questions

 We certainly appreciate that everyone is working with some kind of budget constraints for their wedding.
 In running a business, we are too.

 We tend to serve a discerning clientele who value photo storytelling as one of the most important investments they will make for their wedding day.
-Our clients understand that the photos we create together will be cherished by you and your families for a lifetime and will even become heirlooms for future generations.
+Our clients understand that the wedding photos we create together will be cherished by you and your families for a lifetime and will even become heirlooms for future generations.

-At present, we normally receive 250 to 300 inquiries for weddings per year.
+At present, we normally receive 250 to 300 inquiries for wedding photography per year.
 Drew Bird personally accepts roughly 15 weddings per year.
 And our ambassador photographers accept an additional 15 per year.
 That being the case, normally we do not offer discounts.
 We do sometimes offer specials on extras and add-ons for photo collections, such as books and engagement sessions.
 Oh, and for destination weddings that are near really good warm water surfing ; )

 A shot list, though well intentioned, will actually make it more difficult for our team to create artistic images of all the unique and genuine moments.
 As documentary style photographers and wedding photojournalists, our focus and attention are always on you, your family, and guests.

 For this reason we do not use “shot lists” when we are photographing a wedding.
 We will ask you to make a list of the family group photos you’d like to have, but that’s different.
+We will also work together and help to create a day-of photo timeline for your wedding.

 If there are particular guests or other aspects of your wedding that you’d like us to photograph or pay special attention to, we should definitely chat about that during the pre planning.

-During pre-planning we will also talk about important details (rings, shoes, table settings, architecture, landscapes, etc) that we will also photograph.
+During wedding pre-planning we will also talk about important details (rings, shoes, table settings, architecture, landscapes, etc) that we will also photograph.

 Get in touch to chat about your wedding